patrickf2000/lila/Readme.md

 ### Licensing

-Dash is licensed under the GPL v2 license (version 2, not 3.
+Lila is licensed under the GPL v2 license (version 2, not 3.
 Only version 2).
 I feel that the GPL license best captures my goals for this project.